gquelch/Nuke-ColourChecker_GQ/README.md

 ### Workflow

-There are a lot of automated tools out there for using a macbeth chart in Nuke, such as [mmColorTarget](http://www.nukepedia.com/gizmos/colour/mmcolortarget), but often you want to have manual control over the result, for instance mmColourTarget will output a colour matrix, which isn't simple to tweak if you want to use this to grade your CG element.
+There are a lot of automated tools out there for using a Macbeth chart in Nuke, such as [mmColorTarget](http://www.nukepedia.com/gizmos/colour/mmcolortarget), but often you want to have manual control over the result, for instance mmColourTarget will output a colour matrix, which isn't simple to tweak if you want to use this to grade your CG element.

 With this workflow you can simply copy the grade nodes over to your CG elements and use them as a starting point for the comp.